-Watch a Video Series: Want to see a video summary of everything in this release?
-Watch the COMING SOON: PCC 8.12 Video Playlist.
+Watch a Video Series: Want to see videos about the updates in this release?
+Watch the PCC 8.12 Video Playlist.

 Implementation: PCC 8.12 includes features that require configuration and user-specific software training.
 Read about the features below and then review the PCC 8.12 Migration Considerations article.

 Read below to learn more, and contact PCC Support for information about these new features or about any PCC product or service.

 - 1 Post Visit Charges and Payments in PCC EHR

 - 2 Enter Visit Data in pocketPCC

 - 3 Finish Your Notes Without Being Timed Out of pocketPCC

 - 4 See Patient Care Center and More in pocketPCC Search Results

 - 6 Display Any Order Type in the Patient Portal

 - 7 Review Portal Payments in PCC EHR